craftcms/docs/docs/3.x/sections-and-entries.md

 If you're using Craft with multiple sites then you can also define in your Section:

-* Which sites entries in the section should target
+* Which sites' entries in the section should target
 * Which sites are enabled by default for new entries

 To create a new section, go to Settings → Sections and click the “New Section” button.